 You might like some other planning related posts and posts that compliment the Five in a Row experience.
 FIAR involves multiple ages and a lot of families wonder how to manage various volumes.
 Early on I decided it was best to move where my kids needed to be and not worry about “staying together”.
 It is more work, but we also come together during the day.
 Since reading and books is a big part of FIAR, I’ve included a post on building a reading culture in your home.

-- My Spiral Planner– How I put together a simple notebook planner for all my kids.
+- Homeschool Planning with a Spiral Notebook– How I put together a simple notebook planner for all my kids.

 - Five in a Row Page on Blog, She Wrote– This page has more tips for getting the most out of FIAR and has a list of the book titles with links to blog posts.
 These are older posts formatted and written in Blogger and imported to this blog.
 You won’t find a lot of fancy stuff, but it was solid learning with great memories!